doableware/djongo/docs/docs/integrating-django-with-mongodb.md

 title: Integrating Django with MongoDB
 permalink: /integrating-django-with-mongodb/
 redirect_from: /get-started/
-description: "Djongo is a python connector for using the Django ORM with MongoDB.
-Use MongoDB as a backend database for your Django project, without changing the Django ORM.
+description: "Djongo is an extension to the Django ORM.
+Use MongoDB as the backend for your Django project, without changing the Django ORM.
+Use Django Admin to directly add and modify documents stored in MongoDB.
+Use other contrib modules such as Auth and Sessions without any changes.
 Start using Django with MongoDB by adding just one line of code"
 ---

 {{ page.notice.sponsor }}